Agrarian bonds in Peru: Land reform bonds

 Beginning in 1969, the Peruvian government under General Velasco implemented a series of measures aimed at transforming the country's social landscape by addressing the wealth-distribution system, particularly the economic and land ownership system.
 One such measure was the promulgation of Decree Law No. 17716 (the Land Reform Act) which sought to transform the country's land-tenure structure and replace the latifundio and minifundio system with redistribution of rural land.
-The land reform consisted of a series of expropriations large of rural parcels.
+The land reform consisted of a series of expropriations of large rural parcels.
 Ownership of these parcels – formerly owned by both individuals and legal entities – initially passed to the State and was subsequently distributed among peasants and campesinos organized in cooperatives and agricultural associations.
 Those whose property was expropriated were entitled to compensation based on an appraisal conducted by the State and payment of the fair value was required by constitutional mandate.
 The State promised to pay over time, with interest, by issuing and placing the Land Reform Bonds.
 Landowners had no choice in the matter, for the law made surrender of land and acceptance of the Bonds mandatory.
 The State, therefore, not only took the land but effectively compelled the landowners to loan the State the funds with which to pay compensation for the takings.

 The Government ultimately issued three classes of Land Reform Bonds: (i) Class A, with 6% annual interest over twenty years beginning as of their placement; (ii) Class B, with 5% annual interest over twenty-five years; and (iii) Class C, with 4% annual interest over thirty years.
 These Bonds stated that they were payable annually in cash until maturity.
 They represent the State's obligation to pay the fair value of the land, which had the “State’s unreserved guarantee” pursuant to article 175 of the Land Reform Act.

 The website of the Ministry of Agriculture and Irrigation indicates that between June 1969 and June 1979, more than 9,000,000 hectares of land were expropriated, consisting of some 15,826 land lots.
 According to that source, this benefited approximately 370,000 families.
 In a 2006 opinion, the Congressional Agricultural Committee noted that the Ministry of Finance had made a "net bond placement" equal to "13.285 billion" old sols (~ US$380 million).
 That report also indicated that "payments were made for 10.763 billion" sols of the principal and that there was an outstanding balance of some 2.521 billion sols, approx. ~ US$71.2 million.